Hear the latest weekly insights into the property market via podcast by Rich Harvey, CEO and founder of Propertybuyer.

-The key difference between a buyers’ agent and a traditional selling agent is who they represent.
+The key difference between a buyers’ agent (or advocate) and a traditional selling agent is whom they represent.
 A buyers’ agent works exclusively for the buyer, whereas the selling agent works for the vendor (seller).
-A buyers’ agent is paid for their service as either a fixed fee or as a percentage of the purchase price.
-A buyers’ agent does not sell real estate.
-By
+A buyers’ advocate is paid for their service as either a fixed fee or as a percentage of the purchase price.
+A buyers’ advocate does not sell real estate.
+By law, an agent in Australia cannot act for (and accept a commission) from both parties in the transaction.

-Be careful in dealing with a buyers’ agent (or buyers' advocate) that is situated within a traditional sales office.
+Be careful in dealing with a buyers' advocate (or agent) who is situated within a traditional sales office.

-They would have an inherent conflict of interest or bias in recommending their own local stock of listings.
-Exclusive property buyers’ advocates will search the entire market and not have a vested interest in any specific property or selling agency.
+They are not independent and would have an inherent conflict of interest or bias in recommending their own local stock of listings; for example, a buyers’ agent in Sydney who works within a sales agency in a certain suburb will only show properties in that area and be unlikely to get access to other sales agents’ off-market listings (as the other agents are reluctant to deal with them).
+Exclusive property buyers’ advocates will search all of the suitable areas in Sydney’s real estate market and not have a vested interest in any specific property or selling agency.

 A good quality Sydney buyers’ agent or buyers' advocate should undertake five key steps in delivering their services.

-Searching the internet, calling agents, arranging inspections and viewing properties every weekend for months on end can become a very tiring process.
+Searching the internet, calling agents, arranging inspections and viewing properties every weekend can continue for months on end, which is exhausting and can make it difficult to maintain momentum.
 Professional buyers’ agents will have an extensive and established network of real estate agents to draw on to produce a qualified list of properties to suit your preferences.

-The average home buyer or investor typically takes 6 to 12 months to get to know the local market, find properties and eventually secure one (by which time a rising market may have seen prices rise over 10%).
-Even with all the latest apps and online tools, it still takes time to vet the vast array of options and work out what is worth inspecting.
-With a qualified Sydney buyers' agent on your side, this process can take a little as 30 days.
+The average home buyer or investor typically takes 6 to 12 months to get to know the local real estate market, find properties and eventually secure one.
+By this time, it’s possible that a rising market may have seen prices increase by over 10%.
+Even with all the latest apps and online tools, it still takes time to vet the vast array of options available and work out what is worth inspecting.
+With a qualified buyers' agent on your side, finding that perfect property in Sydney (or Melbourne or Brisbane) can take as little as 30 days.

 A skilled real estate buyers' agent will be able to save you a lot of money!
 As they are in the business of buying properties on a daily basis they become very proficient at negotiating.
-A Sydney buyers' advocate will protect you from making an emotional purchase – they don’t have a vested interest in the property so they can negotiate objectively on your behalf.
+For example, a Sydney buyers' advocate will protect you from making an emotional purchase in an area that looks lovely but doesn’t have as much promise as a suburb a few streets away.
+As they don’t have a vested interest in the property, they can negotiate objectively on your behalf.

 Negotiating is an art – especially when dealing with real estate agents.
 Selling agents have lots of tricks and tactics to use on unsuspecting buyers.